-Our Special Operations personnel of the USBO are consummate professionals; they hold their head up high and do their job while they protect this nation, even though in some cases, they have to deal with insults and injuries from projectiles and other explosives thrown at them.
+Our Special Operations personnel of the Border Patrol are consummate professionals; they hold their head up high and do their job while they protect this nation, even though in some cases, they have to deal with insults and injuries from projectiles and other explosives thrown at them.
 I worry about the constant stressors that are piling up along the way.
-Special Operations personnel are not immune to stress, even though they can deal with it much better than the population at large.
+Special Operations personnel are not immune to stress, even though they can deal with it better than the population at large.
 Our personnel are conducting operations frequently and far away.

 Morale Boosters appeared just at the right time this year and opened up another window to assist our efforts to increase Resiliency within the organization.
 Tom reached out to us with a great can-do attitude and wanted to thank our guys for their service and what they do, particularly after he heard about what our guys were going through with civil disturbance operations in places like Portland.
 He got Morale Boosters to sign postcards of thanks for all our operators and we distributed them through the different units.
 These acts of kindness with a spiritual message that Jesus loves and supports them, and that there is a whole community praying for them and their families, might seem trivial to some, but it is powerful.
-Our special operators do not ask for much, but knowing that people care for them is truly amazing.
+Our special operators do not ask for much; but knowing that people care for them is truly amazing.
 Morale Boosters sent a Thank You Banner, Peacemaker Bibles (that our operators can fit in their uniform pockets), and a snow cone machine that was a hit for one of our graduating classes.

 We are blessed that Tom called us.
 Morale Boosters’ efforts positively impacted our organization’s resiliency efforts in a short amount of time.
 I wholeheartedly support this organization’s mission and duty to selfless service for those who proudly protect our nation.